vito-royeca/Cineko/README.md

 # Cine Ko!

-Cine Ko! is an iOS app that connects to themoviedatabase.org.
+Cine Ko! is an iOS app that connects to <a href="https://www.themoviedb.org">themoviedb.org</a>.

-This is Udacity capstone project for the iOS Nanodegree course.
+This is the author's Udacity capstone project for the iOS Nanodegree course.

 ## Features